IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumestorageclass.md

   `pool: demo-pool1:demo-pool2`

    **Important:** The two pools must be from different sites.<br>
-   **Important:** vdisk protection must be disabled globally or for a specific child pools to be used
+   **Important:** vdisk protection must be disabled globally or for the specific child pools to be used

   For more information about high availability limitations, see [Limitations](../release_notes/limitations.md).